 The pre-training information and test were interesting, challenging you to think about wheelchair provision, not only from the point of view of what wheelchair services can provide in this country, but also about wheelchair provision around the world.
-I had some difficulties with the online system recording my completion of the pre-training elements (you were not able to attend the face-to-face training without having completed these); however this was quickly rectified with an email to Ffion at PMG who was able to help.
+I had some difficulties with the online system recording my completion of the pre-training elements (you can't attend the face-to-face training without having completed these); however this was quickly rectified with an email to Ffion at PMG who was able to help.

-In my opinion, that is where the basic bit of the course ended, because our discussions about the case studies, our own experience and advice from the trainers went into much more advanced detail.
+That is where the basic bit of the course ended, because our discussions about the case studies, our own experiences, and advice from the trainers went into much more advanced detail.
 We discussed complex patients and clinical reasoning for deciding on wheelchair prescriptions.
 There was never a wrong answer, and it was interesting to hear where people differed in their opinions and why.

-The second thing that I took from this training was that whilst you can get the lightest and highest specification chair on the market, if it’s not configured properly for you then it will be no easier to propel than a basic chair.
-This was emphasised for me when I found I was able to wheel more easily in a basic chair than one of the lightweight chairs which was much too high (seat height) and wide for me.
+The second thing that I took from the training was that, whilst you can get the lightest and highest specification chair on the market, if it’s not configured properly for you then it will be no easier to propel than a basic chair.
+This was emphasised when I found I was able to wheel more easily in a basic chair than one of the lightweight chairs which was much too high (seat height) and wide for me.

 The third thing that I took from this part of the training is that propelling a chair is not only hard work, but takes a lot of courage at times.
 We were doing basic wheelchair skills such as up and down slopes, lifting the front wheels and going up and down curbs.
 Going towards an immovable object and knowing that you must time it exactly right to flip up your front wheels, otherwise you will hit it, is frightening.
 I tried to imagine how it would feel if I was reliant on my chair and hitting something which resulted in me being on the floor unable to get up.
 It would be terrifying.
 And that was before we got to the more complex skills like back wheel balancing down a slope, or going downstairs forwards whilst back wheel balancing!